Webinar Popup Cancel button

 Nike, the goddess of victory in Greek mythology, served as the inspiration for the company's logo.
 The swoosh symbolized the goddess' wing.

-The logo is a combination of Nike's distinctive brand characteristics.
+The popular logo is a combination of Nike's distinctive brand characteristics.
 The symbol is associated by the company with acceleration, power, and speed.
 It also resembles a check mark, which stands for "yes" and is a motivating and encouraging symbol.

 What we can learn